Niko-Prassas-Zocdoc/tech-notes/bugs/2025-03-30-missing-reschedule-events/note.md

 [PR](https://github.com/Zocdoc/zocdoc_web/pull/62614) to create the event.
 Is this gonna just work?
 Using code that Shashank is using to create the events.
 It has a lot of logic though.
 If the data is wonky enough, the events could not get created based on the logic inside the code.

-Here is an impacted appointment: `app_000bb655-c2a2-4a22-9c6c-16875727ca92`
+Here is an impacted appointment: `app_000bb655-c2a2-4a22-9c6c-16875727ca92` The appointment was rescheduled from 11:40am to 10:40am, but Appointment Inbox still shows 11:40am.
+Hopefully sending the reschedule event will change that.

 ### Question 1
 For `AppointmentRescheduleCreated` events, is the request id for these events the same as the request id of the corresponding `AppointmentRescheduleRequested` event?
 I can probably use Cistern and/or AppointmentLedger to figure this out.